ocaml/ocaml.org/data/planet/ocamllabs/highlights-from-recent-sessions.md

 <figure style="float: right; padding: 15px; width: 350px">
 <img src="https://farm3.staticflickr.com/2756/4150220583_57a993cc61_z_d.jpg" style="width: 350px" alt="Camel front end"/><br/>
-<figcaption><center><small>(<a href="https://www.flickr.com/photos/paperpariah/4150220583"><i>today I stared a camel in the face</i></a> by <a href="https://www.flickr.com/photos/paperpariah/">Adam Foster</a>)</small></center></figcaption>
+<figcaption><center><small>(<a href="https://www.flickr.com/photos/paperpariah/4150220583 - [403 Forbidden]"><i>today I stared a camel in the face</i></a> by <a href="https://www.flickr.com/photos/paperpariah/">Adam Foster</a>)</small></center></figcaption>
 </figure>

-<p>The front end (i.e. <a href="https://realworldocaml.org/v1/en/html/the-compiler-frontend-parsing-and-type-checking.html">the parser and type checker</a>) saw a number of enhancements.</p>
+<p>The front end (i.e. <a href="https://realworldocaml.org/v1/en/html/the-compiler-frontend-parsing-and-type-checking.html - [404 Not Found]">the parser and type checker</a>) saw a number of enhancements.</p>

 <p><a name="succinct-functor-syntax"></a></p>

 <h4>Succinct functor syntax</h4>

-<p>Syntax tweaks are always popular, if <a href="http://www.haskell.org/haskellwiki/Wadler's_Law">often contentious</a>.
+<p>Syntax tweaks are always popular, if <a href="http://www.haskell.org/haskellwiki/Wadler - [404 Not Found]'s_Law">often contentious</a>.
 However, reaching agreement is significantly easier when adding syntax is a simple matter of extending an existing correspondence between two parts of the language.
-For example, it was clear which syntax to use when adding support for <a href="http://caml.inria.fr/pub/docs/manual-ocaml-400/manual021.html#toc73">lazy patterns</a>: since patterns generally mirror the syntax for the values they match, patterns for destructing lazy values should use the same <code>lazy</code> keyword as the expressions which construct them.</p>
+For example, it was clear which syntax to use when adding support for <a href="http://caml.inria.fr/pub/docs/manual-ocaml-400/manual021.html#toc73 - [404 Not Found]">lazy patterns</a>: since patterns generally mirror the syntax for the values they match, patterns for destructing lazy values should use the same <code>lazy</code> keyword as the expressions which construct them.</p>

 <p>A second correspondence in OCaml's syntax relates modules and values.
 Module names and variables are both bound with <code>=</code>; module signatures and types are both ascribed with <code>:</code>; module fields and record fields are both projected with <code>.</code>.
 The syntax for functors and functions is also similar, but the latter offers a number of shortcuts not available in the module language; you can write</p>
 <div class="highlight"><pre><code class="language-ocaml" data-lang="ocaml"><span></span><span class="k">fun</span> <span class="n">x</span> <span class="n">y</span> <span class="n">z</span> <span class="o">-&gt;</span> <span class="n">e</span>